linlinlinlinlinkele/linlinlinlinlinkele.github.io/_pages/about.md

   </figcaption> -->
 </figure>
 - **Research Goal:** Analyzed smartphone motion effects across multiple brands by extracting and quantifying objective motion parameters, and linked these parameters to user perception and brand style.
 Developed a perceptual-style map to visualize the relationship between motion parameters, user experience, and brand identity.
-- **My Contribution:** Implemented code-based methods to extract and quantify objective motion parameters of smartphone interface animations.
-Conducted user experiments and quantitative data analysis.
+- **My Contribution:** (1) Implemented code-based methods to extract and quantify objective motion parameters of smartphone interface animations.
+(2) Conducted user experiments and quantitative data analysis.   <br>
 *Co-authored and submitted a paper to* *CHI 2026.*